bjucps/cps110-thinkcspy/_sources/GeneralIntro/Algorithms.rst

 human (but not executed by a computer), and the steps of the program, which can be executed by a computer (try executing this one using the Run button).

+Algorithms are important because the process of solving a problem through programming often begins by designing an algorithm.
+The programmer often expresses the algorithm in pseudocode, then converts the algorithm to a program for the computer to execute.
+In the next section, you will learn how to execute Python programs on a computer.

 **Check your understanding**